esperlu/weatherCLI/README.md

 ## Setup

-You have first to create an account on [WeatherAPI](https://www.weatherapi.com/) and insert your API key in the `config.json` file.
+You have first to create an account on [WeatherAPI](https://www.weatherapi.com/) and insert your API key in a `config.json` file.
 You can also set there the default values for other variables.

     {
         "APIkey": "your_api_key_here",
         "defaultCity": "Brussels",
         "defaultDaysForecast": 5,
         "defaultThresholdRain": 60,
         "defaultTomorrowForecast": false,
         "defaultLanguage": "fr"
     }

+The path to `config.json` file is to be set in the `//Config` section of `weather.go`

+    // Config
+    const (
+        configFile = "/path/to/config.json"
+        ver        = "1.1"
+    )

 ## Usage